 An operating segment is a component of the Group that engages in business activity from which it may earn revenues or incur expenditure, including those that relate with other Group components.
 Each operating segment's results are reviewed regularly by the Board to make decisions about resources to be allocated to the segments and assess its performance.
-The Board monitors the operations of the Group based on the following two segments:
+The Board monitors the operations of the Group based on the following three segments:

 - Construction Materials & Services (CMS): supplies a range of construction materials and services predominantly to customers in the construction, infrastructure, and resources industries.
 Key products include cement, flyash, ready-mix concrete, precast concrete products, aggregates and reinforcing steel.
-Services include mobile concrete, crushing and haulage services, and are typically provided via medium to long-term contracts both domestically and internationally. - New Generation Building Materials (NGBM): provides innovative and environmentally sustainable new generation materials.
-Key products are Composite Fibre Technology (CFT) materials and Earth Friendly Concrete (EFC).
+Services include mobile concrete, crushing and haulage services, and are typically provided via medium to long-term contracts both domestically and internationally. - Composite Fibre Technology (CFT): provides an innovative and environmentally sustainable new generation building material, Composite Fibre Technology (CFT). - Earth Friendly Concrete (EFC): provides an innovative and environmentally sustainable new generation building material, Earth Friendly Concrete (EFC) technology.